blmalone/frontiers-porto-x402/README.md

 ## Payment Patterns

 ### Self-Payment
-Users sign their own payment transactions directly.
+Users sign their own payment transactions directly to access fortune readings.
 The server prepares the transaction, user signs it, and the server executes it.

 <img src="server/images/self-payment.png" alt="Self-Payment Flow" width="300">

 ### Delegated Payment
-Users grant permissions to the merchant server, which then executes payments on their behalf.
+Users grant permissions to the merchant server, which then executes payments on their behalf for fortune readings.
 Requires upfront permission granting.

 <img src="server/images/delegated-payment.png" alt="Delegated Payment Flow" width="300">